King Zhou of Shang: Late reign

-Zhou and Daji were known to get highly aroused after watching such torture.
+Zhou and Daji were known to become highly aroused after watching such torture.
 Victims ranged from ordinary people and prisoners to high government officials, such as Mei Bo.

 In order to fund Zhou's heavy daily expenses, heavy taxes were implemented.
 The people suffered greatly, and lost all hope for the Shang dynasty.
 Zhou's brother Wei Zi tried to persuade him to change, but was rebuked.
-His uncle Bi Gan similarly remonstrated with him, but Di Xin had his heart ripped out so he could see what the heart of a sage looked like.
-When his other uncle Ji Zi heard this, he went to remonstrate with the kingly nephew and, feigning madness, was imprisoned.
+His uncle Bi Gan similarly pleaded with him, but Di Xin had his heart ripped out so he could see what the heart of a sage looked like.
+When his other uncle Ji Zi heard this, he went to plead with the kingly nephew and, feigning madness, was imprisoned.

 Fall

-When Zhou dynasty's army, led by Jiang Ziya, defeated the Shang dynasty at the Battle of Muye in 1046 BC, Di Xin gathered all his treasures around himself in the Palace, and then set fire to his palace and committed suicide.
-After his death, Di Xin's head was cut off and displayed on a white-flag pole by Ji Fa.
-Of Di Xin's favorite consorts, Da Ji was executed and two more committed suicide, and their heads likewise were displayed on either small white flag poles or red flag poles.
+When the army of Ji Fa of Zhou, led by Jiang Ziya, defeated the Shang dynasty at the Battle of Muye in 1046 BC, Di Xin gathered all his treasures around himself in the Palace and then set fire to his palace and committed suicide.
+After his death, his head was cut off and displayed on a white-flag pole by Ji Fa.
+Of Di Xin's favorite consorts, Daji was executed and two more committed suicide, and their heads, likewise, were displayed on either small white flag poles or red flag poles.

-The name Zhòu (紂; crupper) actually appeared after the death of King Zhou, a posthumous name (although perhaps used furtively by his contemporaries).
-This name was a representation of his actions, both dishonorable and cold-hearted.
-King Zhou would go down in history as one of the worst examples of a corrupted king in China.
+The name Zhòu (紂; crupper) appeared after the death of King Zhou as a posthumous name.
+This name was meant to convey his negative reputation, and his reign accumulated stories of increasingly egregious corruption.
+Centuries after his death, he had become shorthand for an archetype of wicked rule.
+However, owing to the small number of artifacts found from his rule, his actual life and deeds are not well understood.